hustvl/4DLangVGGT/README.md

 pip install -r requirements.txt
 ```

+## Dataset
+4DLangVGGT is trained and evaluated on the [HyperNeRF](https://github.com/google/hypernerf) and [Neu3D](https://github.com/facebookresearch/Neural_3D_Video) datasets.
+Please download the datasets and put them in the folder `./data`.
+For data processing, please refer to [4DLangSplat](https://github.com/zrporz/4DLangSplat) to generate segmentation map and extract CLIP and Video features.

 ## QuickStart
 ### Download Checkpoints
-Please download the checkpoint of StreamVGGT from [here](https://github.com/wzzheng/StreamVGGT) and put the checkpoint folder under `ckpt/streamvggt`
+Please download the checkpoint of StreamVGGT from [here](https://github.com/wzzheng/StreamVGGT) and put the checkpoint folder under `./ckpt/streamvggt`

-The checkpoint of 4DLangVGGT is availavle at （Hugging Face）(待补充) and put the checkpoint folder under `ckpt/4dlangvggt`
+The checkpoint of 4DLangVGGT is availavle at [Hugging Face](https://huggingface.co/YajingB/4DLangVGGT) and put the checkpoint folder under `./ckpt/4dlangvggt`

 ### Inference
 Run the following command to generate the demo:
 ```bash
 bash scripts/infer.sh
 ```
-The results will be saved under `eval/eval_results`.
+The results will be saved under `./eval/eval_results`.

 ## Folder Structure
 The overall folder structure should be organized as follows：